CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### Root Tiles

-Mulitple tilesets using this extension can be combined by using parent tileset referring to one or more external tilesets using `3DTILES_implicit_tiling` as the children of the root tile.
+Multiple tilesets using this extension can be combined by using parent tileset referring to one or more external tilesets using `3DTILES_implicit_tiling` as the children of the root tile.

 ### Jump Buffer